brucou/cycle-state-machine-demo/README.md

 Using a dedicated [graph testing library](https://github.com/brucou/graph-adt), we computed the abstract test suite for the *All one-loop path* criteria and ended up with around 1.500 tests!!
+We reproduce below extract of the abstract test suite.
+A test is a sequence of inputs.
+Every line below is a the sequence of control states the machine go through based on the sequence of inputs it receives.
+Note that you can have repetition of control states, anytime a transition happens between a state and itself.
+Because we have used a *All one-loop path* criteria to enumerate the paths to test, every `Team_Detail` loop corresponds to a different edge in the model graph.
+Here such loop transitions could be `Skip Team` or `Join Team (valid form)` or `Join Team (invalid form)`.
+We can see from the extract how the graph search works (depth-first search).

 ```javascript
 ["nok","INIT_S","Review","About","Review","Question","Review","Teams","Team_Detail","Team_Detail","Team_Detail","Team_Detail","Teams","Review","State_Applied"],